- WRTG A111 Introduction to Composition (3)

 Only the students who complete the Application and HESI Exam listed below will be ranked for possible admission to NURS A120/A120L in the Fall or Spring semesters following completion of their application.
 Candidates who are not admitted will be placed on the alternate list for admission in the event that an opening occurs later.
 To be considered for the ranking, the following AAS admission requirements must be completed by the Ranking Deadline for their site.

-from both high school/GED and college, with transcript evaluations.
+- Admission to UA, including transcripts from both high school/GED and college, with

 - For Current UA Students: UA Students do not need to submit transcripts from UAA, UAF or UAS.

 - For New and Transfer Students: The School of Nursing strongly recommends new students Apply to UA and submit their high school, GED, and/or out of state transcripts to Enrollment Services three months prior to the School of Nursing deadline to ensure timely and complete processing.

 - Documentation from transcripts must show completion of the following courses with

 - BIOL A102 & A103 or BIOL A111/L (Please note: High School Biology is no longer accepted)

 - Chemistry (High School or College level)